A tactic wherein a military vehicle or craft — often a Humongous Mecha

 - The new Star Trek movie has a Romulan Cool Ship called the Narada that seems to have missile tubes coming out the yin-yang, and those missiles themselves are fragmenting.
 It gets more interesting when you learn that the Narada is a mining vessel that has been hastily converted into a warship and that the missiles it fires are developed by the Romulans from reverse-engineered Borg technology.
 Repeat after me, There Is No Kill Like Overkill.

 - Yet in the end, the Narada's Macross Missile Massacre is no match for the Enterprise's Beam Spam.

 - Well, the missiles aren't.
 The Narada itself is no match for Spock's ship of doom.
 Interestingly one of the few genuine examples of Ramming Always Works.

-- I don't know if that really counts as ramming, since Spock's ship of doom is more like a guided missile itself, with singularity-creating red matter as the warhead
+- I don't know if that really counts, since Spock's ship of doom is more like a guided missile itself, with singularity-creating red matter as the warhead

 - Laurence Olivier's film adaptation of Henry V and its famous scene when all of the longbow archers fire simultaneously.